 April 11, 2022

-Stress can be manageable in small bites.
+Stress can be managed in small bites.
 It’s even a necessary component of life; one that keeps us motivated to grow, adapt, and thrive.
 There’s also a difference between “bad” stress, or distress, and the healthier version called eustress.
 The latter occurs when you encounter an exciting challenge, such as starting a new job or competing for your best golf score.

-Unfortunately, when distress starts to compound and becomes chronic, it causes significant damage to your brain and cognitive function—even in the short term.
+Unfortunately, when distress starts to compound and becomes chronic, it causes significant damage to your brain and cognitive function, even in the short term.
 You may experience confused thinking, poor judgment, forgetfulness, and difficulty focusing.

 1) Brain cell death.
 A well-respected study in rats showed that while stress did not delay the initial production of neurons, those cells suffered a marked reduction within a week of a stressful event.

 2) Brain shrinkage.
-Research links higher levels of cortisol, the “stress hormone,” with lower brain volume—particularly in the prefrontal cortex.
+Research links higher levels of cortisol, the “stress hormone,” with lower brain volume, particularly in the prefrontal cortex.
 This area of the brain influences attention, impulse inhibition, memory, and cognitive flexibility.

 3) Imbalance between gray and white matter, which leads to lasting changes in the brain’s structure.
 For example, individuals living with post-traumatic stress disorder (PTSD) routinely have indications of this imbalance.